Adapted from Bedsider.org

 Cost: From $0—$15 for 3 sponges.
 Read more about the cost of a sponge.

 “Spermicides" describe a bunch of different creams, films, foams, gels, and suppositories that contain chemicals that stop sperm from moving.
-You insert it deep in your vagina, so it also keeps sperm from getting through your cervix and into your uterus.
+It is inserted deep in the vagina, so it also keeps sperm from getting through the cervix and into the uterus.

 Here's the breakdown: Easy to find, no hormones, and no prescription needed.